2026 - Affordable Housing: Enhancement Projects / Production

 TIDA: Treasure Island Development Authority

 Housing affordability is also crucial to the City’s efforts to advance racial equity.
 Not only have historic housing policies like urban renewal and redlining furthered systems of structural and institutional racism, these policies continue to impact Black, Indigenous, and people of color today as they disproportionately experience homelessness, rent burden, substandard housing and overcrowding.
-Moreover, as the COVID-19 pandemic has shown, people of color have been most in need of housing stabilization resources.
-With the pandemic’s effect on the economy expected to last for the next few years, San Francisco must advance affordable housing as the long-term solution to housing stability and racial equity.

 Overview